DrAguNovlIng/cryptocomp4/README.md

-# cryptocomp2
-cryptographic computing assignment 2
+# Cryptographic Computing Assignment 2
+To run program do the following:
+- cargo build
+- cargo run